lventosa/lventosa/README.md

 🌱 Taking part in several initiatives that aim at making science and technology more diverse and inclusive spaces

-✨ Free time spent podcast bingeing and reading
+✨ Free time spent podcast bingeing, reading, running and dancing